swcarpentry/git-novice/01-backup.md

 Git takes everything we have told it to save using `git add` and stores a copy permanently inside the special `.git` directory.
-This permanent copy is called a [revision](../../gloss.html#revision) and in this case it is identify by `f22b25e` (your revision will have another identifier).
+This permanent copy is called a [revision](../../gloss.html#revision) and its short identifier is `f22b25e`.
+(Your revision may have another identifier.)

 We use the `-m` flag (for "message") to record a comment that will help us remember later on what we did and why.
 If we just run `git commit` without the `-m` option,